OtherBrian/machine-learning/README.md

 * **Students dataset (students.csv)** - This dataset was sourced from [Freie Universität Berlin](https://www.geo.fu-berlin.de/en/v/soga/Basics-of-statistics/ANOVA/One-way-ANOVA-Hypothesis-Test/index.html) and contains 8239 observations of student salaries alongside key variables from their time in college.
 This dataset requires some cleaning (as is done in the notebook) and is used for a more thorough, and more realistic introduction to using ANOVA.
 * **Irish Weather dataset (irish_weather.csv)** - This dataset was sourced from [Kaggle](https://www.kaggle.com/conorrot/irish-weather-hourly-data) and contains the hourly weather measurements across various locations in Ireland.
 The csv contained in this depository has been trimmed massively, and now only contains measurements from Athenry.
 This dataset is only used as an example of the limitations of the Shapiro-Wilk test (introduced in the scipy-stats.ipynb) and shows an alternative test.

 **Images folder:** Contains illustrations that are used throughout the two Jupyter Notebooks.
 All illustrations were created myself via [Excalidraw](https://excalidraw.com/).
-Each illustration is included as a png file for use, and the original excalidraw file are contained within the excalidraw_files folder, and these can be opened in Excalidraw and edited or updated.
+Each illustration is included as a png file for use, and the original excalidraw files are contained within the excalidraw_files folder, and these can be opened in Excalidraw and edited or updated.

 **requirements.txt:** The Python libraries required to run both of the above mentioned Jupyter Notebooks.
 This can be used to set up a virtual environment to run the notebooks in.
-You can find mroe details on this below.
+You can find more details on this below.

 **README.md:** You are currently reading this file.
 It provides an overview of this repository and its contents.